 This can mean you feel much less rested than you normally would.
 Lack of sleep or poor sleep can affect your health and quality of life.
 It may cause fatigue, affect your concentration and memory, act as a trigger for some mental health problems and/or affect daytime alertness and performance.
 Ultimately, you may be less productive and more prone to accidents.

 Together with good nutrition and proper exercise, sleep is a key component of good health.

-Alcohol is a diuretic so it encourages the body to lose extra fluid.
-For this reason, you may have to get up during the night to go to the toilet or find yourself sweating a lot.
+Alcohol also has a diuretic effect, which means it tends to make you pass more urine.
+For this reason, you may have to get up during the night to go to the toilet which can lead to a more disturbed night’s sleep.